 Part of the local economy

 Help yourself to salads from the croft garden.
-As our production increases and diversifies over time, we plan to offer a wider range of croft produce.
+As our production increases and diversifies over time, we plan to offer a wider range of croft produce and we’re registered food retailers.
 We can link you with local tour guides for visits further afield.

 For coffee and cake, visit Ravenspoint café.
 It’s around 6.5 miles from the croft, or 11.5 miles if you do the stunning longer scenic loop through Calbost and Marvig.
 If your visit includes a Wednesday, we’d be delighted to welcome you to the community lunch there (13:00), where you can meet our friends and neighbours and learn more about Pairc and its inhabitants.